 TR 190, TR 290 Independent Study Advanced study of one or more selected topics according to students' special needs and interests in the area of building trades.
 A course not listed as a regular offering in the catalog.
 Requires objectives, scope of work and plan of study specified by instructor and/or student.
-Consent of advisor and Dean of Academics.
+Consent of Department Chair and Vice President of Academic Affairs'.
 May be taken more than one time.
 (1-3)

-TR 295 General Building Trades Internship Supervised experience in a General Building Trades related position.
+TR 295 General Building Trades Internship

+Supervised experience in a General Building Trades related position.
 Students can choose the setting for internship.
 Internship specifics will be determined by setting supervisor and instructor.
 (3)

-EL 101 Fundamentals of Electrical Construction This course is currently under development.
+EL 101 Fundamentals of Electrical

+Construction This course is currently under development.